Get a quote on Event Insurance

 In many cases, the choice to purchase Special Event Insurance may not be up to you.
 Depending on the size of your event, many venues will require you have this coverage.

-Is Special Event Insurance required?
+Is Special Event Liability Insurance required?

 Depending on the vendor or venue, you may be required to have Special Event Insurance or general liability insurance.
-Specific venues will have their own requirements for the type of insurance you’re required to carry in order to host an event at their space, and many will require you to show proof of liability insurance with a certificate of insurance.
+Specific venues will have their own insurance requirements for the type of coverage you’re required to carry in order to host an event at their space, and many will require you to show proof of insurance with a certificate of insurance.
 Additionally, venues may ask that they are included as additional insureds on your policy in order to reduce their liability.

 Special Event Insurance can be purchased as a standalone policy or as an endorsement to your commercial general liability insurance.
 Pricing for Special Event Insurance varies a great deal, depending on a number of factors, including the type of event, length of coverage, and more.